Accelerating non-LTE synthesis and inversions with graph networks: Conclusions and future work

 We focus in this work on the computation of the departure coefficients for the energy levels of the \caii\ model atom.
 However, the method is general and can deal with any atomic system or even combinations of them.
 Training such a GN could be of potential interest to deal with recent multi-instrument inversions that use lines from \caii\ with CRISP and CHROMIS on the SST, \mgii\ and Si \textsc{iv} with the Interface Region Imaging Spectrograph \citep[IRIS;][]{2014SoPh..289.2733D} and Atacama Large Millimiter Array (ALMA) continua to map the chromosphere and the transition region \citep[e.g.,][]{2019A&A...627A.101V,2020A&A...634A..56D}.

 Despite the good results, some caveats are in order.
-Although we have checked that the GN generalizes correctly to some unseen models, the training set is obviously missing models that describe energetic events, like those occurring in flares.
+First, our results are based on a pre-computed training set.
+If any of the assumptions used during the computation of this set need to be changed, the trained GN is of no utility and a new training needs to be carried out.
+Second, although we have checked that the GN generalizes correctly to some unseen models, the training set is obviously missing models that describe energetic events, like those occurring in flares.
 We anticipate that model atmospheres computed with the RADYN code \citep{1992ApJ...397L..59C,1997ApJ...481..500C} can also be included in the training set to aid in the generalization properties for this kind of energetic events.
 This would probably require the inclusion of other physical quantities as new parameters of the nodes.
 Additionally, the assumption of hydrostatic equilibrium can be lifted in these dynamic models.
 Likewise, the Bifrost 3D snapshot corresponds to a relatively quiet region, while active regions are not part of the training set.
 Whenever a suitable MHD simulation of an active region including realistic chromospheres and transition regions is available, one can also add them to the training set.
 Finally, we need to explore improvements to the architecture and on the selection of hyperparameters to produce a GN with lower generalization error in upper atmospheric layers.